OWASP/samm/Current Releases/v2.0b/core/governance/g-strategy-metrics.md

 * `Result` metrics measure the results of security efforts.
 Examples include number of unpatched security defects and number of security incidents involving application vulnerabilities.
 * `Environment` metrics measure the environment where security efforts take place.
 Examples include number of applications or lines of code as a measure of difficulty or complexity.

 Each measure by itself is useful for a specific purpose, but a combination of two or three metrics together helps explain spikes in metrics trends.
-For example, a spike in a total number of vulnerabilities may be caused by the organization onboarding several new applications that have not been previously exposed to the implemented application security mechanisms.
+For example, a spike in a total number of vulnerabilities may be caused by the organization on-boarding several new applications that have not been previously exposed to the implemented application security mechanisms.
 Alternatively, an increase in the environment metrics without a corresponding increase in the effort or result could be an indicator of a mature and efficient security program.

 While identifying metrics, it’s always recommended to stick to the metrics that meet several criteria: